 '''

 cloud_settings:

 Optional, number of incorrect password attempts before the user is locked out.

 Default is 0 for no lockout.

-Type: Integer, Allowed range: 0 to 100
+Type: Integer, Allowed range: 0 to 10

 keystone_lockout_failure_attempts: 6

 Optional, number of seconds for which a user is locked out after exceeding

 keystone_lockout_failure_attempts.

 Default is 1800 (30 minutes).

 Type: Integer, Allowed range: 300 (5 minutes) to 86400 (24 hours).

 keystone_lockout_duration: 1800

 Optional, number of last passwords to compare with the new one.

 Default is 0 for no history check.

 Type: Integer, Allowed range: 0 to 10

 keystone_unique_last_password_count: 5

 Optional, minimum number of days allowed between password changes.

 Default is 0 for no limit.

 Type: Integer, Allowed range: 0 to 7

 keystone_minimum_password_age: 1

+Optional, enable logging of keystone user logins

+Default is False

+Type: Boolean, Allowed values: True or False

+keystone_log_user_logins: False

 Optional, number of seconds of inactivity before the Horizon dashboard session

 is logged out.

 Default is 1800 (30 minutes).

 Type: Integer, Allowed range: 300 (5 minutes) to 86400 (24 hours).

 horizon_session_timeout: 1800

-Optional, ability to disable certain actions typically supported by Nova for instances
+Optional, disable certain actions typically supported by Nova for instances

 Default is False for each

 Type: Boolean, Allowed values: True or False

-Ability to disable live migration

-nova_disable_vm_live_migration: <True or False> # default is False
+nova_disable_vm_live_migration: False

-Ability to disable VM snapshot

-nova_disable_vm_snapshot: <True or False> # default is False
+nova_disable_vm_snapshot: False

-Ability to disable VM crashdump

-nova_disable_vm_crashdump: <True or False> # default is False

-Ability to disable VM console
+nova disable vm crashdump: False

-nova_disable_vm_console: <True or False> # default is False
+nova_disable_vm_console: False

+Optional, controls initial state of new nova-compute service instances.

+When True, new nova-compute service instances are automatically enabled

+when they start.
+When False, new nova-compute service instances are

+disabled, excluding them from VM scheduling, and must be manually enabled.

+For example: openstack compute service set --enable <host> nova-compute

+Default is True

+Type: Boolean, Allowed values: True or False

+nova_enable_new_services: True

+\# Optional, data source used to the populate the host "serial" UUID exposed to

+quest in the virtual BIOS.

+Default is unique.

+Type: String, Allowed values: auto or unique

+nova_sysinfo_serial: unique

+Optional, which cinder volume type to set as the default for volume creation.

+When set, default_volume_type is set to this value in cinder.conf

+Note: CVIM does not create the volume type, it must be created.

+Default is DEFAULT

+Type: String, Allowed values: DEFAULT or the name of the volume type.

 '''